-As the NAB Show gets closer, we continue our series of short Q&As with manufacturers about their plans and offerings, to help you get the most out of the big annual trade show.
-Chuck Alexander is executive vice president of Burk Technology.
+The spring NAB Show is approaching.
+Between now and then Radio World will conduct several short Q&As with manufacturers about their plans and offerings, to help you get the most out of the big annual trade show.
+Chuck Alexander is executive vice president for Burk Technology.

 Radio World: How has business been for the company since last year’s NAB Show?